Skip to content

 The Children's Country House at Sudbury is open to the public from Friday to Monday during term time.
 On Fridays, the Hall is closed, however the Gardens, Museum, Cafe and Stable Yard are all open to enjoy and we're also pleased to offer crafts, storytelling and sensory play for early years in these areas.
 Early years activities are free of charge alongside general admission to the property, unless otherwise stated and no booking is needed.

-Children playing with interactive toys in Toys Through Time Gallery at The Children's Country House at Sudbury
+Two children playing a game in the Long Gallery at The Children's Country House at Sudbury.

 Explore the Hall